Kyle Tucker Player Props: Astros vs. Angels

-After batting .306 with four doubles, two walks and an RBI in his past 10 games, Kyle Tucker and the Houston Astros face the Los Angeles Angels (who will hand the ball to Patrick Sandoval) at 4:10 PM ET on Saturday.
+After going 2-for-4 with a double and an RBI in his most recent game, Kyle Tucker and the Houston Astros face the Los Angeles Angels (who will hand the ball to Griffin Canning) at 2:10 PM ET on Sunday.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Angels.
+He had two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Angels.

 Kyle Tucker Game Info & Props vs. the Angels